BeefierCone853/.NET-Projects/CleanProject/README.md

 ### CQRS

 CQRS separates read and write operations for a database.
-It maximizes performance, scalabilty and security.
+It maximizes performance, scalability and security.
 [**MediatR**](https://github.com/jbogard/MediatR) is used to achieve this.
 On this project, the Read/Write database is not seperated.